becarpenter/book6/2. IPv6 Basic Technology/Extension headers and options.md

 administration and security rules, they are not reliably transmitted across the open Internet, presumably due to firewall and router filtering rules.
-[RFC7872](https://www.rfc-editor.org/info/rfc7872) reports on the situation in 2015, and there is ongoing work to update similar measurements.
+[RFC7872](https://www.rfc-editor.org/info/rfc7872) reported on the situation in 2015, and there is ongoing work to update similar measurements.
 The operational implications are described in [RFC9098](https://www.rfc-editor.org/info/rfc9098) and filtering recommendations are in